-The Audit Committee has sole and direct authority, at its discretion and at our expense, to appoint, compensate, oversee, evaluate and terminate our independent auditors and any other registered public accounting firms engaged to perform audit, review or attest services for EOG, and to review, as it deems appropriate, the scope of our annual audits, our accounting policies and reporting practices, our system of internal controls, our compliance with policies regarding business conduct and other matters.
+The Audit Committee has sole and direct authority, at its discretion and at our expense, to appoint, compensate, oversee, evaluate and terminate our independent auditors and any other registered public accounting firms engaged to perform audit, review or attest services for EOG, and to review, as it deems appropriate, the scope of our annual audits, our accounting policies and reporting practices, our system of internal controls, our compliance with policies regarding business conduct and ethics and other matters.
 In addition, the Audit Committee has the authority, at its discretion and at our expense, to retain special legal, accounting or other advisors to advise the Audit Committee.
 The Audit Committee also reviews and approves the annual Report of the Audit Committee that is included in this proxy statement.

-The Audit Committee held seven meetings during the year ended December 31, 2015 and is currently comprised of Ms. Clark (Chairperson) and Messrs.
-Crisp, Day, Steward, Textor and Wisner.
+The Audit Committee held six meetings during the year ended December 31, 2016 and is currently comprised of Ms. Clark (Chairperson) and Messrs.
+Crisp, Daniels (effective March 1, 2017), Day, Steward, Textor and Wisner.